 |Best Dates to See in Spring:||March 11 - April 2|

-Fox Sparrows are not common in the Washington metro area.
-A small number spend the winter here, but few are seen until the end of March when a large wave pass through on their way to their breeding grounds in Canada.
-While the wave is passing through, some stop at Monticello Park.
+Spring: Fox Sparrows are not common in the Washington metro area.
+A small number spend the winter here, but few are seen until the end of March when a large wave passes through on the way to breeding grounds in Canada.
+Some stop at Monticello Park.

 Where to See Them in the Park